 Charlotte Alfred, Editor-at-Large

 Charlotte Alfred is managing editor of Refugees Deeply.
-Previously, she was a reporter for The Huffington Post focused on Africa and the Middle East.
+Previously, she was a reporter for the Huffington Post, focused on Africa and the Middle East.
 She has worked on several documentaries for PBS Frontline, including Egypt in Crisis.
-Formerly, she was English editor at Ma’an News Agency in the West Bank.
+Formerly, she was English editor at Ma’an News Agency based in the West Bank.
 She has a master’s degree in Middle East Policy Studies from the University of Exeter.

 Preethi Nallu is a print and multimedia journalist from Hyderabad, India and the founding editor of Refugees Deeply.
 Born in Iran, raised in India, she has reported on global displacement in a variety of contexts, from ethnic minority refugees of Myanmar to the protracted Palestinian refugee crisis and more recently, the Mediterranean crossings.
 She has worked for mainstream media outlets and global think tanks and led multimedia campaigns for the UN and humanitarian agencies.
 Preethi is trained in Indian classical dance and enjoys adopting Labrador retrievers.

 African Centre for Migration & Society